 Long-term Care Quality

-The next area we assessed is long-term care.
-Adding to its dominant resume, this facility also performed well in this category.
-In fact, we awarded it a grade of of A- for the area.
-Nursing homes that excel in this category tend to provide patients with more supervision and stay on top of routine healthcare services.
-In addition to assessing the quantity of care provided by nurses and other staff, we analyzed the percentage of residents vaccinated for pneumonia.
-This facility gave the vaccine to 96.456696 percent of its residents, which is an impressive figure.
-Pneumonia tragically can be a life threatening health condition for nursing home patients so we prefer when a nursing home does not leave its residents vulnerable.
-Lastly, this facility was able to limit hospitalizations.
-In fact, it had less than one hospitalization per one thousand long-term resident days, which is a remarkably low number.
+The next category we looked at is long-term care.
+Contributing to its elite resume, this facility also performed well in that area.
+In fact, it received a of A- in the area.
+When facilities receive a grade in this range in long-term care it generally means it has plenty of staff and is a quality place to reside on a permanent basis.
+In addition to considering the volume of care provided by nurses aids and other staff, we looked at the percentage of residents vaccinated against pneumonia.
+This nursing home provided the vaccine to 99.58678 percent of its patients, which is what we like to see.
+Pneumonia is often a deadly illness for nursing home residents so we like it when a facility does not roll the dice on this issue.
+Clearly, this nursing home is doing something right in this area as it also excelled at keeping its residents out of the hospital.
+In fact, it had less than one hospitalization per one thousand long-term resident days, which is an impressively low number.

 Rating Over Time